WHAT MAY CAUSE BAD BREATH WHILE WEARING DENTURES?

 Use a denture adhesive

 Denture adhesives can help prevent food from getting trapped underneath your dentures by creating a seal between your gums and dentures.
-They help you enjoy your meals, without having the worry of bad breath.

 Follow a deep clean regime daily